jdrestre/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 5-rectangle.py|5.
 Detect instance deletion|Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py) when an instance is deleted __del__
 6-rectangle.py|6.
 How many instances|Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py) Public class attribute and Incremented during each new instance instantiation and Decremented during each instance deletion
 7-rectangle.py|7.
 Change representation|Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py) define public class attribute with a symbol
+8-rectangle.py|8.
+Compare rectangles|Write a class Rectangle that defines a rectangle by: (based on 7-rectangle.py) Static method that returns the biggest rectangle based on the area

 ---
 ## Author